liquity/dev/README.md

 ### PriceFeed limitations and known issues

+The purpose of the PriceFeed is to be at least as good as an immutable PriceFeed that relies purely on Chainlink, while also having some resilience in case of Chainlink failure / timeout, and chance of recovery.

-The purpose of the PriceFeed logic is to provide some automatic on-chain decision-making for obtaining fallback price data in case the primary oracle Chainlink fails or times out.
+The PriceFeed logic consists of automatic on-chain decision-making for obtaining fallback price data from Tellor, and if possible, for returning to Chainlink if/when it recovers.

 The PriceFeed logic is complex, and although we would prefer simplicity, it does allow the system a chance of switching to an accurate price source in case of a Chainlink failure or timeout, and also the possibility of returning to an honest Chainlink price after it has failed and recovered.

 We believe the benefit of the fallback logic is worth the complexity, given that our system is entirely immutable - if we had no fallback logic and Chainlink were to be hacked or permanently fail, Liquity would become permanently unusable anyway.

 **Chainlink Decimals**: the `PriceFeed` checks for and uses the latest `decimals` value reported by the Chainlink aggregator in order to calculate the Chainlink price at 18-digit precision, as needed by Liquity.  `PriceFeed` does not assume a value for decimals and can handle the case where Chainlink change their decimal value.